Lesson 2

 - Bacterial DNA: Controls the division of the cell and how the cell functions

-- Plasmid DNA: Small pieces of extra DNA, circular in shape, jumps between bacteria
+- Plasmid DNA: Small pieces of extra DNA, circular in shape that jumps between bacteria

 Types of Bacteria